Skip to content

 recursion.rb

-Observing the above code, we see that it recursively calls two functions within itself, meaning that one call generates two branching calls.
-As illustrated in Figure 2-6, this continuous recursive calling eventually creates a recursion tree with a depth of \(n\).
+Observing the above code, we recursively call two functions within the function, meaning that one call produces two call branches.
+As shown in Figure 2-6, such continuous recursive calling will eventually produce a recursion tree with \(n\) levels.

-Fundamentally, recursion embodies the paradigm of "breaking down a problem into smaller sub-problems."
-This divide-and-conquer strategy is crucial.
+Fundamentally, recursion embodies the paradigm of "decomposing a problem into smaller subproblems", and this divide-and-conquer strategy is crucial.

-• From an algorithmic perspective, many important strategies like searching, sorting, backtracking, divide-and-conquer, and dynamic programming directly or indirectly use this way of thinking.
+• From an algorithmic perspective, many important algorithmic strategies such as searching, sorting, backtracking, divide and conquer, and dynamic programming directly or indirectly apply this way of thinking.

-• From a data structure perspective, recursion is naturally suited for dealing with linked lists, trees, and graphs, as they are well suited for analysis using the divide-and-conquer approach.
+• From a data structure perspective, recursion is naturally suited for handling problems related to linked lists, trees, and graphs, because they are well-suited for analysis using divide-and-conquer thinking.

-Summarizing the above content, the following table shows the differences between iteration and recursion in terms of implementation, performance, and applicability.
+Summarizing the above content, as shown in Table 2-1, iteration and recursion differ in implementation, performance, and applicability.

 Iteration Recursion

-Time Efficiency Generally higher efficiency, no function call overhead Each function call generates overhead
+Time efficiency Generally more efficient, no function call overhead Each function call incurs overhead

-Memory Usage Typically uses a fixed size of memory space Accumulative function calls can use a substantial amount of stack frame space
+Memory usage Usually uses a fixed amount of memory space Accumulated function calls may use a large amount of stack frame space

-Suitable Problems Suitable for simple loop tasks, intuitive and readable code Suitable for problem decomposition, like trees, graphs, divide-and-conquer, backtracking, etc., concise and clear code structure
+Suitable problems Suitable for simple loop tasks, with intuitive and readable code Suitable for subproblem decomposition, such as trees, graphs, divide and conquer, backtracking, etc., with concise and clear code structure

 Tip

-If you find the following content difficult to understand, consider revisiting it after reading the "Stack" chapter.
+If you find the following content difficult to understand, you can review it after reading the "Stack" chapter.

-So, what is the intrinsic connection between iteration and recursion?
-Taking the above recursive function as an example, the summation operation occurs during the recursion's "return" phase.
-This means that the initially called function is the last to complete its summation operation, mirroring the "last in, first out" principle of a stack.
+What is the intrinsic relationship between iteration and recursion?
+Taking the above recursive function as an example, the summation operation is performed during the "ascending" phase of recursion.
+This means that the function called first actually completes its summation operation last, and this working mechanism is similar to the "last-in, first-out" principle of stacks.

-Recursive terms like "call stack" and "stack frame space" hint at the close relationship between recursion and stacks.
+In fact, recursive terminology such as "call stack" and "stack frame space" already hints at the close relationship between recursion and stacks.

-1. Calling: When a function is called, the system allocates a new stack frame on the "call stack" for that function, storing local variables, parameters, return addresses, and other data.
+1. Descend: When a function is called, the system allocates a new stack frame on the "call stack" for that function to store the function's local variables, parameters, return address, and other data.

-2. Returning: When a function completes execution and returns, the corresponding stack frame is removed from the "call stack," restoring the execution environment of the previous function.
+2. Ascend: When the function completes execution and returns, the corresponding stack frame is removed from the "call stack", restoring the execution environment of the previous function.

 recursion.py